AdobeDocs/commerce-php/src/pages/developer/configuration/sensitive-environment-settings.md

 ### Environment or system-specific values

-_Environment_ or _system-specific_ values are unique to the system where Magento is deployed.
+_Environment_ or _system-specific_ values are unique to the system where the application is deployed.

 Examples of environment or system-specific values include: